skip to Main Content

 Community Outreach Events

-• The Art of Healing Festival hosted by The Thrive Collective, an event dedicated to healing gun violence trauma through the creative arts.
+• The Art of Healing Festival hosted by The Thrive Collective is an annual event dedicated to healing gun violence trauma through the creative arts.

-• Party on Park hosted by The New Harlem East Merchants Association, which delivers programs that put advocacy into action through collaborations with businesses, residents, and neighborhood organizations across East Harlem.
+• Party on Park sponsored by The New Harlem East Merchants Association, which puts advocacy into action through collaborative programming with businesses, residents, and neighborhood organizations across East Harlem.

-• The FIT Diversity Comic Con, an annual celebration of multiculturalism and acceptance of all colors, creeds, and genders in the sequential arts.
+• The FIT Diversity Comic Con, which is an annual celebration of multiculturalism and acceptance of all colors, creeds, and genders in the sequential arts.

-• Summer Streets, an annual celebration of New York City’s most valuable public space—our streets.
+• Summer Streets, an annual event sponsored by the Mayor’s Office in celebration of New York City’s most valuable public spaces—our streets.

-• Society members also participate in a Pet Portrait Fundraiser, an annual outdoor drawing event where illustrators and comic artists volunteer to create pet portraits to raise donations for the Mayor’s Alliance for NYC’s Animals, whose mission is to transform NYC into a community where no dogs or cats of reasonable health and temperament will be killed merely because they do not have homes.
-At these events, we offer free interactive art projects, and give away art supplies, and books.
+• Pet Portrait Fundraiser, an annual outdoor drawing event where illustrators and comic artists volunteer to create pet portraits to raise donations for the Mayor’s Alliance for NYC’s Animals.
+The Alliance’s mission is to transform NYC into a community where no dogs or cats of reasonable health and temperament will be killed merely because they do not have homes.
+At these events, SI conducts free art workshops and provides participants with free art supplies/books.

 If you are interested in volunteering for future programs like these, please signup and we will contact you for the next opportunity.